 Within the chiller is a concentrated absorbent such as ammonia which comes from the liquid absorbent generator.

 The dilute solution of liquid-absorbent will absorb the coolant and allow the cooling water to absorb the heat.

-A dilute solution of the absorbent and coolant will flow through the heat exchanger all the way to the generator.
+A dilute solution of the absorbent and coolant will flow through the heat exchanger to the generator.